Amiga Games Reviews (Index to Amiga game reviews).

 Battle Squadron Amiga 1989

-Coded by 18 year old Martin B. Pedersen in 8 months Battle Squadron of 1989 thoroughly taps the Amiga chipset via sprite "predator cloaking", viewport tints and other uncommon graphics coding routines.
+Coded by 18 year old Martin B. Pedersen of Cope-Com in eight months Battle Squadron of 1989 thoroughly taps the Amiga chipset via sprite "predator cloaking", viewport tints and other uncommon graphics coding routines.

-Hybris and Battle Squadron's graphics were drawn and animated by Torben Larsen.
+Battle Squadron's 1.5 megs of graphics were drawn and animated by Torben Larsen whereas Battle Squadron's 150K of music was composed by Ron Klaren.

-The sound effects are loud, raw and gritty.
+Battle Squadron sound effects are loud, raw and gritty.
 Best of all, its controls are pretty much perfect.
 Thus, it is eminently playable and replayable.
 An amazing shoot 'em up across the board, just like Hybris.
-However, Battle Squadron supports 2-player simultaneous.
+However, Battle Squadron supports 2-player simultaneous play.

 Battle Squadron Weapons System (Pick-ups & Power-ups): Nova Smart Bombs (AoE), Magnetic Torps (Red), Anti-matter Particle Beam (Blue), Magma Wave (Orange), Emerald Laser (Green).